Skip to article frontmatterSkip to article content

 24.25 Looking Ahead

-This concludes our introduction to multivariate time series models.
+This concludes our introduction to multivariate time series systems.

 We have now studied: